Background image

 Riley debuted on the Australian senior canoe sprint team in the same year and went on to make his Olympic debut the following year at Rio 2016.

-The Olympic debutante came away feeling disappointed with his result saying, "Coming fourth made it really difficult to find the motivation to get back in the boat and do it all again, after you've given your all and come away empty-handed."
+"Coming fourth made it really difficult to find the motivation to get back in the boat and do it all again, after you've given your all and come away empty-handed," Riley said.

-But he was able to dig deep and get back into the water and in 2017, experienced success at the World Championships winning gold in the K4 1000 metres with Wood, Murray Stewart and Ken Wallace.
+But he was able to dig deep and get back into the water and in 2017, experienced success at the World Championships winning gold in the K4 1000 metres with Jordan, Ken and Murray Stewart.

 The same year, Riley and Jordan also won K2 1000 bronze at the Under 23 World Championships.

-Riley with his long-term K2 partner and 'best mate', Jordan, won their selection to Tokyo when they claimed K2 1000 gold at the 2020 Australian Championships in a time of 3 min 12.04sec, with the duo overcoming newcomers Tom Green and Jean van der Westhuyzen who finished second by a 1.05sec margin.
+Riley with his long-term K2 partner and 'best mate', Jordan, won their selection to Tokyo when they claimed K2 1000 gold at the 2020 Australian Championships in a time of 3:12.04, with the duo overcoming newcomers Tom Green and Jean van der Westhuyzen who finished second by a 1.05sec margin.

-Riley made his second Olympic appearance at the delayed Tokyo 2020 games, competing in the K-2 1000m discipline alongside Aussie Jordan Wood and in the K-4 500m event with Team Australia (Lachlan Tame, Jordan Wood and Murray Stewart).
+Riley made his second Olympic appearance at the delayed Tokyo 2020 Games, competing in the K2 1000m discipline alongside Jordan and in the K4 500m event with Lachlan, Jordan and Murray.

-Riley took a year away from competing after Tokyo, to rest, reset and refocus his goals – it brought him back to the sport with a new enthusiasm.
+Riley took a year away from competition after the Tokyo Olympics to rest, reset and refocus his goals.
+It brought him back to the sport with a new enthusiasm.

 “I think it was really good for me to be out of that environment for a year, get back to working, enjoying life and come back to the sport with a fresh mindset of being really grateful of what we’re able to do every single day,” Riley said.